Stvnwastaken/Gats.io-Enhancement-Tool/README.md

 # IMPORTANT AWARENESS
 some scripts unfortunately contain code that can take your personal information or data.
 Watch out for that.
-I am not an expert coder and took me a few months to fully develop this script for release.
-I am not that familiar with code taking personal information.
-I heard that anything with document.cookie in the script might be potentially there to take info or something just as bad, I am not exactly sure about this though.
-Pretty sure document.cookie stores data based on the client's actions?
-Please do not abuse this script in gats.io or it will ruin the game for others.
-I made this script since I thought the game started to become boring. ---\\
+I made this script since I thought the game started to become boring.
+It was to kinda help self learn a bit more about js.
+DON'T COME COMPLAINING THERE IS A VIRUS IT IS OPENSOURCE.
 This script does not contain any sort of virus or anything the code is available in get.js(https://github.com/LightLordYT/Gats.io-Enhancement-Tool/blob/main/get.js) anyway.
 Also the adblock isn't one hundred percent perfect...

 # Installation